NanaQuame/python-ping-script/README.md

 Features:

+- Latest version of netutil is built with [<https://bazel.build]>, utilizing subpar for creating a self-contained executable version.
+Associated par file found in /_portable directory.
+NB: This executable is compiled with Python 3.6.9
 - Leverages [<https://github.com/sivel/speedtest-cli]> for checking internet bandwdith.
 Speedtest result outputs information for Internet Service Provider, External IP Address, Latency, Download and upload speeds at the time of execution.
 - Provides a graphical comparison of your local speeds (Downloads & Upload) against global averages and the top ten speeds from ranking countries. <https://www.speedtest.net/global-index>.
 Global speeds are computed on a monthly basis this script is updated accordingly.
 - Provides a summary of a traceroute by with: